michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0088.md

 - n: someone who is an active supporter and advocate
 - n: a sponsor who books and stages public entertainments
 ### Family
+- promoter: promoters+
-promoter: promoters+;promote: promoted, promoter, promotes, promoting, promotion, promotive;promotion: promotional, promotions;promotional: promotionally;promotive: promotively
+- promote: promoted, promoter, promotes, promoting, promotion, promotive
+- promotion: promotional, promotions
+- promotional: promotionally
+- promotive: promotively
 ### Examples
 - King, the flamboyant boxing promoter who hyped Mike Tyson’s 1980s fights, was also saluted by Trump as “a phenomenal person” despite a conviction for manslaughter.
 - His father was a dance promoter in Liverpool.